Diploma in Landscape Architecture (DLA - S94)

 Art and D&T are not necessary to be enrolled into the course.

 What are my career options after this Diploma?
-Can I be an Architect or Landscape Architect & how?
+Can I be an Landscape Architect or Architecture & how?

-With your Diploma, you can practice as a Landscape designer, Landscape technologist or landscape manager, and work closely with Landscape Architect in design and documentation.
-You will need to attain a Degree in Landscape in order to become a Landscape Architect.
-This can be through further education in Universities that offer the programme.
+With your Diploma, you can practice as a Landscape Designer, Landscape Technical Officer or Landscape Manager, and work closely with Landscape Architect in design, documentation and implementing a project.
+You will need to attain a Degree in Landscape in order to become a Landscape Architect, with this diploma you are able to gain advance placement in some modules in university programs as stated below.
+In addition, there are disciplines related to landscape architecture, for example in plants and architecture that can also be explored after DLA.

 What are some of the universities available for further studies in this field?

-Some of the recommended universities are University of Melbourne (Australia), Royal Melbourne Institute of Technology (RMIT, Australia), University of Western Australia, Perth and Lincoln University (New Zealand).
+Some of the recommended universities are National University of Singapore (Singapore), University of Melbourne (Australia), Royal Melbourne Institute of Technology (RMIT, Australia), University of Western Australia, Perth and Lincoln University (New Zealand).